 Service Links for Youth (SLY) Support Coordinator Job Description

 - Serve as the primary staff liaison for youth enrolled in SLY.
 Provide individual counseling and assistance in finding shelter and permanent housing, employment, educational opportunities, healthcare, and mental health/chemical dependency support.
 Offer support and resources to youth for achieving self identified goals.
 Work collectively and proactively with Teen Feed complementary program coordinators to promote best practice and youth-first focus.

-- Enroll youth in the SLY program per City of Seattle eligibility criteria.
-Proactively and creatively help define the role of Support Coordinator and criteria with City of Seattle.
+- Enroll youth in the SLY program.
+Proactively and creatively help define the role of Support Coordinator with the changing needs of youth.
 With minimal supervision, coordinate all aspects of Service Links for Youth (SLY) program and evaluate program performance.

-- Maintain an active presence at the Teen Feed Meal Program (3) three nights per week and at the ROOTS young adult shelter (2) two nights per week in rotation with STOP coordinator staff to serve as a resource and engage with homeless youth to self identify goals towards housing and self-sufficiency.
+- Maintain an active presence at the Teen Feed Meal Program (2) nights per week and connect at the ROOTS young adult shelter (2) two nights per week in rotation with STOP coordinator staff to serve as a resource and engage with homeless youth to self identify goals towards housing and self-sufficiency.

 - Maintain administrative responsibility for Salesforce metrics and HMIS data entry, monthly board and end year reports.
-Enter Safe Harbors data by the second Tuesday of each month.
+Enter Safe Harbors data.

 - Maintain monthly invoicing, Monitor monthly spending and income.
 Determine how to meet contract goals alongside Executive Director and support the process of annual contract renewal.
 Proactively encourage a relationship with the City’s contract monitor and maintain awareness of ongoing contractual and legal requirements.